 - women should not eat more than 20g of saturated fat a day

 Trans fats are found naturally at low levels in some foods, such as meat and dairy products.

-Trans fats can also be found in partially hydrogenated vegetable oil.
-Hydrogenated vegetable oil must be declared on a food's ingredients list if present.
+They can also be found in partially hydrogenated vegetable oil.
+Hydrogenated vegetable oil must be declared on a food's ingredients list if it's been included.